 Navigating these difficulties requires adept planning to properly budget, streamline operations, and mitigate risks from the start.
 However, overcoming financial, time management, and uncertain challenges prove an inevitable hurdle for medical professionals pursuing independence.

 Establishing a new medical practice requires substantial startup investments across many cost categories.
-According to the sources analyzed in Software Finder's articles and webinars on launching a practice, general expenditures can include:
+According to the sources analyzed in Software Finder's article like how much it costs to start a medical practice and webinars on launching a practice, general expenditures can include:

 According to industry experts at Software Finder, a new solo primary care practice can anticipate $250,000 or more in startup funding needs to cover all the costs involved before opening their doors.
 Establishing certain specialty practices or larger group entities requires seven figures to launch.